c-40/HACKTHON/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**📌Watch The complete explanation video: On YouTube By clicking on the this👇🏾**
+**📌Watch The complete explanation video on model training: On YouTube By clicking on the this👇🏾**

 <a href="https://youtu.be/egXAHySYYSo?autoplay=1">
   <img src="https://img.youtube.com/vi/egXAHySYYSo/0.jpg" alt="Watch the video" width="800"/>